wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tbody>
 <tr>
 <td>runbookLinks</td>
-<td>One or more URLs in which information for alert resolution is stored.</td>
+<td>One or more URLs in which information about alert resolution is stored.</td>
 </tr>
 <tr>
 <td>alertTriageDashboardLinks</td>
-<td>One or more URLs of dashboards that might help the user resolve the problem for which the alert was triggered.
-For example, if an alert for disk space is triggered, this could be a link to a dashboard that includes charts for disk usage. </td>
+<td>One or more dashboard URLs.
+These are URLs to dashboards that might help you resolve the problem for which the alert was triggered.
+For example, if an alert fires because of high CPU usage, <code>alertTriageDashboardLinks</code> could be a link to a dashboard that includes charts for monitoring the CPU usage of your system. </td>
 </tr>
 </tbody>
 </table>